Mageplasm/MovieApp/README.md

 1) First create an account using the "Sign Up" tab

+2) Sign in to your account using the "Sign In" tab

-2) Add movies to the site with a title, year, and genre
+3) Add movies to the site using the "Add Movie" tab, which will be displayed once you are signed in

-3) Add reviews for each movie by clicking on the film title and clicking "Add Review" under the film's overview page
+4) Add reviews for each movie by clicking on the film title and clicking "Add Review" under the film's overview page